sowmyadsl/went-to-bali-mwahaha/README.md

 * Login/Logout from account.
 * View all products in the page.
 * Add items to shopping cart.
-* Visit the shopping cart page and purchase the products from the cart using Stripe.
+* Visit the shopping cart page and finalize the order.

 Admins can :
 * Note: There is one admin seeded in the database.
 An admin can only be added by seeding the database to prevent any user from accessing admin functionality.
 To access the admin account, login using: